 We'll start with a blank project, but you can download the example project to see the finished effect, complete with custom icons for the buttons.

 To get started, open Spark AR Studio.
-In the Welcome Window, select New project and then Blank project.
+In the Welcome Screen, select Blank project.

 Next, choose four colour LUTs from AR Library.
 You can open AR Library from the toolbar, or by clicking AR Library in the Assets panel.